 Jason provided a financial update on Title II.
 Jessi added the FSWS awarded in the full amount ($60K for Harney County broadleaf treatments).
 She said that money must be obligated by September 2026.
 It may take a while before funds are available as disasters are priorities.
 The fencing project through USFW is in limbo; Sam said the BLM fencing project is proceeding.

-Jason asked Jim if the county would begin requesting monthly invoices for the FS.
+Jason asked Jim if the county would begin requesting monthly invoices for the Forest Service fire money.

 Tyler reported on the H and A Grant, this one for salt cedar treatment.
 Treatment should take place in August, using the SWAT team.